-18 Disruption Due to Construction
+33 Disruption Due to Construction

-This chapter considers the likely impacts of construction works for the Northern Leg of the proposed scheme on people and the natural environment.
-The operation of equipment and/ or the movement of heavy construction traffic can create nuisance including noise, vibration, dust and loss of amenity.
+This chapter considers the likely impacts of construction works for the Southern Leg of the proposed scheme on people and the natural environment.
+The operation of equipment and/or the movement of heavy construction traffic can create nuisance including noise, vibration, dust and loss of amenity.
 Construction activities can potentially impact upon pedestrian access routes, and on the natural environment through disturbance to wildlife, pollution of watercourses or by storage of materials on ecologically valuable land.

-Subject to the implementation of the necessary mitigation measures, it is considered that most construction impacts on people and on features of environmental interest can be suitably reduced or avoided.
-The main impacts during construction are those relating to noise, dust, the water environment and ecology.
-Changes to traffic flows and pedestrian access are also likely to result in impacts, and will require careful management.
-With mitigation, dust-soiling effects are reduced to within a 100m corridor at approximately 150 properties, while risk of enhanced PM10 concentrations at 50m from the scheme is likely to result at 80 properties.
-Adverse noise impacts are likely on several properties in close proximity to the proposed scheme.
+Subject to the implementation of the necessary mitigation measures, it is considered that most construction impacts on people and on features of environmental interest could be suitably reduced or avoided.
+The main impacts during construction would be those relating to noise, dust, the water environment and ecology.
+Changes to traffic flows and pedestrian access would also be likely to result in impacts, and will require careful management.
+With mitigation, dust-soiling effects are reduced to within a 100m corridor at approximately 170 properties, while risk of enhanced PM10 concentrations at 50m from the scheme would be likely to result at 65 properties.
+Adverse noise impacts would be likely on several properties in close proximity to the proposed scheme.

-18.1 Introduction
+33.1 Introduction

-- This chapter assesses impacts that are generally temporary and occur either prior to (e.g. diversion of utilities) or during construction.
-Nuisance can arise due to a range of issues including noise, vibration, dust, and loss of amenity caused by the operation of equipment or from the movement of heavy construction traffic.
+- 33.1.1 This chapter assesses impacts that are generally temporary and occur prior to (e.g. diversion of utilities) or during construction.
+Nuisance can arise due to a range of issues including noise, vibration, dust and loss of amenity caused by the operation of equipment or from the movement of heavy construction traffic.
 Construction activities can impact routes utilised by different types of user including vehicular, pedestrian and cyclist.
-There is also the potential for impacts on the natural environment through disturbance to wildlife, pollution of watercourses or by storage of materials on ecologically valuable land. - Impacts may be related to the construction programme, methods of working and numbers and types of plant.
-For the purposes of this assessment the types of activities that might give rise to significant effects are considered and recommendations made as to how these can be avoided, or mitigated to minimise the risk of nuisance or impact on sites or features of interest.
-These will form part of the Employers Requirements and the Contractor will therefore be obligated to ensure that these are implemented. - The indicative construction programme comprises a start date in Spring 2010 with an approximate duration of 34 months including completion of the new road, construction of river crossings, bridges, underpasses, and culverts.
+There is also the potential for impacts on the natural environment through disturbance to wildlife, pollution of watercourses or by storage of materials on ecologically valuable land. - 33.1.2 Impacts may be related to the construction programme, methods of working and numbers and types of plant.
+This assessment considers the types of activities that may give rise to significant effects and makes recommendations as to how these can be avoided or mitigated to minimise the risk of impacts.
+These mitigation measures will form part of the Employers Requirements and the Contractor will therefore be obligated to ensure that these are implemented. - 33.1.3 The indicative construction programme comprises a start date in Spring 2010 with an approximate duration of 34 months including completion of the new road, construction of river crossings, bridges, underpasses, and culverts.
 Further details of the works required are provided in Chapter 4 (The Proposed Scheme).

-18.2 Approach and Methods
+33.2 Approach and Methods

-The assessment of the potential impacts of the proposed scheme during construction was undertaken in accordance with DMRB Volume 11, Section 3, Part 3 (The Highways Agency et. al., 1993).
+33.2.1 The assessment of the potential impacts of the proposed scheme during construction was undertaken in accordance with the Design Manual for Roads and Bridges (DMRB) Volume 11, Section 3, Part 3 (The Highways Agency et. al., 1993).